Six Important Oral Health Concerns for Men

 6. Do You Participate in Sports?

-If you engage in sporting activities with potential for facial injury you should wear a mouth guard.
+If you engage in sporting activities with the potential for facial injury you should wear a mouth guard.
 Replacing teeth is an expensive unexpected expense and going without teeth is not as socially or professionally acceptable as it once was.

 Many of the above oral health problems are preventable.
 Early detection and treatment is important.
-Visit your dentist twice a year and tell us about your tobacco use, sports activities and medications, so we can help you get healthy and stay that way.
+Visit your dentist twice a year and tell us about your tobacco use, sports activities, and medications, so we can help you get healthy and stay that way.

 Other